geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Hence ! boast my faith betrayed, and tell how long
 " I madly listen'd to thy treacherous tongue."

-He spoke : — her curses followed as he flew.
+He spoke: — her curses followed as he flew.
 " Hence, hateful wretch ! may ill thy steps pursue !
 " Hence to Miranda! — nay, thou need'st not fear; 570 " It was not love, but hate that brought me here.